itaysk/agentfile/docs/reference/reference.md

 Every variable referenced by a `runtimeEnv` field in the spec is set automatically when present on host.
 See [Runtime Variables](#runtime-variables) for details.

-When the run command receives piped input on stdin, that input is forwarded to the agent, so you can stream data to it:
+In one-shot mode, piped stdin is forwarded to the agent as input in addition to its effective prompt:

 ```bash
 tail -200 app.log | af run log-triage